surma/surma.dev/content/things/compile-js.md

 ```

 If the LHS is a number, I grab the underlying `double` from the Box, and
 coerce the RHS to double.
 I can then add two doubles, just like ~~God~~
 C++ intended and turn it back into a `JSValue`.
 Same procedure for strings.
 Then I got tired of writing code like this.
 If you try using `jsxx` right now,
 it will let you add variables, but will genuinely throw if you try and
 subtract variables.
-Don't even think about division.
+Don’t even think about division.

 `coerce_to_double()` and friends are yet again chains of `if`-`else` statements
-that contain the logic for JavaScript's coercion, like turning `true` into
+that contain the logic for JavaScript’s coercion, like turning `true` into
 `1.0` etc.

 ### Arrays

 Arrays were surprisingly simple.
 I only needed give `JSValue` a special
 constructor (i.e. static method) and have the transpiler generate code to call
 it whenever I encounter a JavaScript array literal:

 ```js